crossterm-rs/crossterm/docs/mdbook/src/styling.md

 In addition to 16 colors, most UNIX terminals and Windows 10 consoles are also supporting more colors.
 Those colors could be: [True color (24-bit)](https://en.wikipedia.org/wiki/Color_depth#True_color_(24-bit)) coloring scheme, which allows you to use [RGB](https://nl.wikipedia.org/wiki/RGB-kleursysteem), and [256 (Xterm, 8-bit)](https://jonasjacek.github.io/colors/) colors.
+Checkout the examples on how to use this feature.

 ## Attributes
 Only UNIX and Windows 10 terminals are supporting attributes on top of the text.
 Crossterm allows you to add attributes to the text.